WebexCC-SA/LAB-21177/docs/Excercise3.md

 **Update 1: Clone the Flow**

-- In Contact Center navigation pane select "Flows" under customer experience section

-- Search for the flow **WebexOne_Skill_Flow_Template**

-- On the right select the vertical ellipsis and select Copy to make a copy of the flow.

-- Open the Flow in the flow canvas and rename the flow **WebexOne_Skill_Flow_Template_<id>**

-- Validate and Publish the flow and close the canvas.

 - In the Contact Center navigation pane, select Flows under the Customer Experience section.

 - Search for the flow **WebexOne_Skill_Flow_Template**.